What is devolution?

 What’s your council’s position?

-Only by creating multiple unitary authorities for Suffolk can we achieve greater outcomes for residents, grow the economy and provide flexible solutions to meet the needs of local communities.
+We believe that only by having three unitary authorities for Suffolk we can achieve greater outcomes for residents, grow the economy and provide flexible solutions to meet the needs of local communities.
+Read the full report via the link below.

 Read our Case for A Great Ipswich Unitary